 - Blogging, tasks, and freelancing

-Whenever you successfully complete any task online, say video editing, you are paid by a certain amount of fiat currency (KES, USD, EUR, etc.).
+Whenever you complete any task online, say video editing, you are paid by a certain amount of fiat currency (KES, USD, EUR, etc.).

 Interestingly most people now accept Bitcoin.